kubevault/website/content/articles/test-article/index.md

 vaultpolicybinding.policy.kubevault.com/vault-auth-method-controller   Success   2m53s
 ```

-We have successfully deployed HashiCorp Vault Server in Kubernetes with the Kubernetes KubeVault operator.
+We have successfully deployed Vault in Kubernetes with the Kubernetes KubeVault operator.
 Now, we will connect to the deployed Vault Server and verify whether it is usable or not.
 First, check the status,

 ```bash
 $ kubectl get vaultserver -n vault-demo